What is the MSC Competitive Clippers Program?

 WHAT LEVEL TEAMS ARE AVAILABLE?

 Competitive teams can play at five levels: Premier, Gold, Silver, Bronze and Copper.
-Through the tryout process MSC aims to form teams across levels in each age group.
+Through Try-out process MSC aims to form at least one team at one of these levels in each age group.
+Most age groups have teams at various levels of play.

 Bronze and Copper level teams require less time and financial commitment than Premier, Gold and Silver teams.
-For more details see Player Expectations on our website (forthcoming).
+For more details on expectations, please see Player Expectations on our website.

 HOW ARE COMPETITIVE TEAMS FORMED?